Aquarium plants can be an extremely confusing topic, especially for beginners.

 Canister filters also have chambers you can customize with mediums specific to your needs.

 Want to lower the pH for your Amazonian setup?
-Add some peat moss!
+Just add some peat moss for a slow and steady drop thanks to the tannic acids it releases.

 Having issues with ammonia buildup?
 Zeolite packages occupying one section are a great solution.

 I recommend the EHEIM Classic.
 Combining a canister filter with a powerhead also allows you to potentially create a flowing water ecosystem.
-Instead of a “pond” aquarium, you can instead make a stream or river!
+Instead of a “pond” aquarium, you can instead make a stream or river biotope aquarium.

 Important note: Whichever type of filtration system you choose, make sure to remove any activated carbon.
 While useful in a fish-only system, activated carbon removes the nutrients that your plants need to thrive.